Natural Cancer Support for Dogs & Cats

 Cancer develops due to a variety of factors, many of which we cannot control; such as age, genetics, environmental pollution, and electromagnetic radiation.
 Other factors include poor nutrition, unhealthy lifestyle, conventional medical treatments (such as vaccination) that can disrupt the immune system, toxic chemicals used in the home, and stress.
 The stress factor is compounded in many purebred pets by inbreeding, which increases or creates genetic predispositions to poor immune function and disease.

 Conventional cancer treatments like radiation, surgery, and chemotherapy may destroy the cancer yet create other problems at the same time.
 And even the most cutting-edge therapies may only prolong a pet’s life without truly curing the cancer.
 Quality of life issues also impact the choice of treatments once cancer has invaded.

 Recent research suggests that cancer is primarily a chronic inflammatory disease.
 And indeed, many of the factors involved in the development of cancer do cause chronic, low-grade inflammation.
 Such inflammation not only kills cells directly, but also deposits toxic inflammatory by-products and other “sludge” in the extracellular matrix that surrounds the cells.
 This toxic build-up reduces the flow of oxygen, nutrients, and wastes between cells and blood, and creating a fertile environment for abnormal cells that can thrive in such damaged environments.
 Preventing and resolving inflammation and clearing the matrix are primary goals of any program to prevent or treat cancer.

 "As responsible guardians, we need to understand the risk factors that contribute to the development of cancer, do all we can to prevent it, and take effective action when a diagnosis of cancer is made."

-Prevention and Treatment: Two Sides of the Same Coin
+Prevention and Treatment of Cancer in Pets: Two Sides of the Same Coin

 Both prevention and treatment of cancer involve the same components:

 Providing an optimal diet based on fresh, whole foods—most commercial pet foods (especially dry foods) are made with the leftovers and unwanted parts from livestock slaughter and processing, and loaded with additives and preservatives.

 Offering only clean, purified water—this is essential to the body’s ability to resolve inflammation and clean up its waste products.